MiningMath

 • Multi-mine deposits.

 Often, users are concerned with the limits to handle models with +20M blocks.
 MiningMath can virtually handle any model size.
-It has successfully made tests with models up to 240M blocks without reblocking, which took three weeks, and over a 32 Gb desktop machine.
+It has successfully made tests with models up to 240M blocks without reblocking, which took three weeks to run, and over a 32 Gb desktop machine.

 Typically, datasets with 5 million blocks take a few hours (in an 8GB RAM machine).
-The technology can also execute multiple scenarios in parallel, using the same computer.
+In the future, the technology will be capable of concurrently running multiple scenarios on the same computer.
 There is no need for special servers with extra RAM capabilities for deposits of average size.

 Hardware Improvements